Eriogonum abertianum

-Eriogonum abertianum, with the common names Abert's buckwheat and Abert wild buckwheat, is a species of buckwheats in the family Polygonaceae.
+Eriogonum abertianum, with the common names Abert's buckwheat and Abert wild buckwheat, is a species of flowering plant in the family Polygonaceae.

 Distribution

 This annual herb is native to: Northern Mexico in Coahuila, Chihuahua, Sonora, and San Luis Potosí states; and the Southwestern United States within Arizona, New Mexico, and Texas.

 It grows from 400–2500 m in elevation.
 Habitats it is found in include the Chihuahuan Desert and Sonoran Desert.

 Description

 Eriogonum abertianum grows from 1–3 ft in height and width.

 Its leaves are tomentose, and greenish, tawny, or reddish on both surfaces (1-4 × 1-3 cm).

 The 3–4.5 mm flowers are white, pink, or yellow.
 It bloom period is year round.

 Pollinator plant

 This species is a food source for adult Crescent Metalmark butterflies (Apodemia phyciodoides).
 It is also of special value to native bees.